Springfield Indians: The expansion era and beyond

 The following season the Kings had the benefit of a league lacking powerful teams—only Baltimore and Cleveland had winning records.
 The team just squeaked into the playoffs with a 29–35–8 record, winning a one-game playoff with the Quebec Aces to do it.
 However, they caught fire in the playoffs.
 Led by future NHL star center Butch Goring and Hockey Hall of Fame goaltender Billy Smith, the Kings steamrolled through the postseason with a sparkling 11–1 record.
-They upended Cleveland in the second round before sweeping a shellshocked Providence Reds squad to win their fourth Calder Cup.
+They upended Cleveland in the second round before sweeping the East champion Providence Reds squad in four close games to win their fourth Calder Cup.
 The 1971 Kings were, and remain, the team with the poorest regular season record ever to win the Calder Cup.

 The following year Goring and Smith were gone, and the franchise spent two more years in the wilderness.
 Matters didn't improve even after the Kings moved to the brand-new Springfield Civic Center in 1972.
 But in the 1974–75 season, Shore enjoyed his final hurrah.
 Taking full control of the team once more, Shore changed its name midseason back to the Indians and reverted to the old blue-white-red uniforms, all to popular acclaim.
 With a cast of no-names and a record only three games over .500, the club won its fifth Calder Cup championship (becoming only the second fourth place team ever to do so), beating the New Haven Nighthawks four games to one in the finals.
 An elderly Shore sold the team after the next season, ending an era inextricably linking his name to Springfield hockey.
 With the sale the team moved back to The Big E Coliseum playing their games in their former home from the 1976–77 season through the 1979–80 season.
 Starting in October 1981 they returned to the Springfield Civic Center where they remained until they moved to Worcester as the Ice Cats in 1994.

 The next fourteen years were hard ones for the once-proud franchise.
 Springfield went through a dizzying array of NHL affiliations, while no coach stayed longer than a single season.
 The revolving door did their on-ice record no good.
 Over that stretch, the Indians recorded only two winning seasons and only made the playoffs four times, winning but four playoff games.
 There were only sporadic bright spots; a scoring title from minor-league great Bruce Boudreau in 1988, quality seasons from future NHLers Charlie Simmer and Mario Lessard in 1978, and a league-leading season in goal in 1983 from Bob Janecyk.